Amazon Kindle store buy buttons vanish for hours

 Amazon spokespeople did not respond to emails and phone messages seeking comment on Tuesday.
 However, a forum post from Amazon's Kindle Direct Publishing unit said it was a "website issue" affecting the buy box for Kindle books and noted that it should be resolved "shortly."

-By Tuesday at 3pm Pacific time (2200 GMT), the buy buttons were back on listings for The Hunger Games series and the Fifty Shades trilogy titles.
+By Tuesday at 3 p.m.
+Pacific time, the buy buttons were back on listings for The Hunger Games series and the Fifty Shades trilogy titles.

 (Reporting By Alistair Barr; Editing by Phil Berlowitz)